Rachel Davidson Raycraft is an associate in the firm’s Investigations + White Collar Defense Group in the Washington, D.C. office.

-Rachel has particular experience in corruption prevention and compliance.
+Rachel focuses her practice on internal and government-facing investigations, white collar defense matters, regulatory and global compliance, and corporate responsibility, with an emphasis on global anti-corruption and human rights.
 Prior to joining the firm, Rachel worked as an anti-corruption consultant at the United Nations Office on Drugs and Crime, Corruption and Economic Crime Branch, where she supported the implementation and management of global anti-corruption initiatives and assisted state parties in meeting their obligations under the United Nations Convention against Corruption.
-Rachel also served as a Fellow with the World Economic Forum Global Future Council on Transparency and Anti‑Corruption.
-After graduating from law school, Rachel clerked for the Honorable Judge Bernard A. Friedman of the U.S. District Court for the Eastern District of Michigan.
+Rachel also served as a Fellow with the World Economic Forum Global Future Council on Transparency and Anti Corruption.

 During law school, Rachel was a legal intern with the U.S. Department of Justice’s Criminal Division, Fraud Section, and worked as a summer associate at Morrison Foerster.
+After graduation, Rachel clerked for the Honorable Judge Bernard A. Friedman of the U.S. District Court for the Eastern District of Michigan.

 Rachel received her J.D. from the University of Virginia School of Law, where she was an editor for the Virginia Journal of International Law, president of the Public Interest Law Association, and a Human Rights Program coordinator.